 My buddy Jim Bennitt over at Tejas yoga has just written an article called "Don't Stretch."
 But dammit I love stretching.
 And I have no plans to stop.
 In part it's because I use a few different stretching techniques.
 But more on those in a bit.

 First of all Jim's article focuses on what could be called an active stretching technique.
 (I've written an ebook that focuses on this technique).
 That's where you deliberately activate one set of muscles to stretch another set.

 The focus isn't on the stretch (not necessarily) but on muscle activation.
-This stretching technique is actually very effective and I talk about how to practice it in the book Active Stretching.
+This stretching technique is actually very effective and I talk about how to practice it in the book Muscle Control for Better Flexibility.

 An important key to this technique is learning how to activate the right muscles in the right combinations to take you deeper into a stretch.

 What's also important in active stretching is not just muscle activation, but muscle activation with intent.
 As an example, you've seen people who can pop their pecs.